Armen-Jean-Andreasian/Game-Giveaways/documentation.rst

 Cache
 ========

-Contains the scraped data in binary format.
+Contains the scraped data.
 The cache is generated once a day, synchronized with USA time.
 The API script first checks the data in cache if it's up-to-date, if it is - retrieves it, if not - triggers the parser.

 API